 - Healthcare & Pharmaceutical – Companies like Coolsculpting by Zeltiq leverage cloud-based technology to access customizable, corporate-approved marketing pieces, enhancing their healthcare marketing strategies by giving users the ability to localize assets.

-- Manufacturing – Brand management software helps manufacturers increase their speed-to-market, deliver unified messaging, and ensure regulatory compliance.
+- Manufacturing – Brand management software helps manufacturers increase their speed-to-market, deliver unified messaging, maintain cohesive visual identity, and ensure regulatory compliance.

-- Retail & Franchise – These organizations leverage an online marketing portal to ensure brand management with qualified partners, safeguard brand integrity, and foster collaborative growth with their sales teams.
+- Retail & Franchise – These organizations leverage an online brand portal to ensure asset management with qualified partners, safeguard brand integrity, and foster collaborative growth with their sales teams to further grow brand loyalty and foster brand ambassadors.

-- Education – Institutions use brand management software to reduce one-off creative requests, connect their entire organization with an on-demand technology, and boost brand awareness through increased marketing efficiency.
+- Education – Institutions use branding software to reduce one-off creative requests, connect their entire organization with on-demand technology, and boost brand awareness through increased marketing efficiency.

 - Associations & Non-Profits – NPOs can create a seamless, cost-effective path for members, volunteers, or followers to find approved, hyper-customizable marketing assets.
-They can also maximize connectivity across borders by unifying the look and feel of their brand between geographically-separated offices.
+They can also maximize connectivity across borders by unifying the look and feel of their brand between geographically-separated offices to establish a truly global brand strategy.

-Brand management software may be one of many marketing technologies available to a marketer, but when every customer expects a cohesive, unified experience, it’s clear why this has become a critical priority for organizations.
+Brand and asset management software may be one of many marketing tools available to a brand manager, but when every customer expects a cohesive, unified experience, it’s clear why this has become a critical priority for organizations.
+The need for a solidified brand strategy can’t be overlooked.
+That’s why a management solution like a brand portal or platform is the perfect option when it comes to choosing asset management software so that you can execute effective marketing campaigns and maintain your brand reputation.

 - Posted In: